Baluahi: Rainfall

 During monsoon, Baluahi gets about 80 to 105 cm average rainfall.
 Rains set in June accompanied by a fall in temperature and increase in humidity.
 The area experiences maximum rains during the months of July and August.
 Jagdispur gets easterly winds from June to September, which brings rains, from October the direction of the winds is reversed and westerly winds blow till May.
 There is slight rainfall in October, but November and December are quite dry.
 Some winter rain occurs in January and February.

 Winter

 Winter season begins from the month of November and lasts till the beginning of March.
-In Winters, the temperature may drop to 6° Celsius, creating a thick layer of fog all over the city limiting visibility to 10 to 30 meters.
-In the winters of 2009–2010, Baluahi, Bhojpur, and Patna experienced extreme weather with a record decrease in temperature to 4°-5° Celsius.
-The coldest month is January.
+In Winters, the temperature may drop to 6°C, creating a thick layer of fog all over the city limiting visibility to 10 to 30 meters.
+In the winters of 2009–2010, Baluahi, Bhojpur, and Patna experienced extreme weather with a record decrease in temperature to 4°-5°C. The coldest month is January.
 It becomes necessary to wear heavy woolen clothes during winter.